MRT-Map/tile-renderer/docs/functions.rst

    :returns: The offsets of each coordinate, and whether to start the next segment with emptyStart, given in (offset, emptyStart)
    :rtype: Tuple[RealNum, bool]

-.. py:function:: rotateAroundPivot(x: RealNum, y: RealNum, px: RealNum, py: RealNum, theta: RealNum) -> Coord
+.. py:function:: rotate_around_pivot(x: RealNum, y: RealNum, px: RealNum, py: RealNum, theta: RealNum) -> Coord

    Rotates a set of coordinates around a pivot point.